futuredapp/Engineering-Handbook/docs/Teams/android/project_setup/10_github.md

         - Select all CI status checks that run for pull requests

         !!! tip
-            Status checks become visible after they had been run at least once (after first created pull request).
+            Status checks become visible after they have been run at least once (after the first created pull request).
 Do not forget to set them afterwards.

         ![](../../../assets/android/android_github_protection_ci.png)